jmaslin/angulartics-localForage/README.md

 npm install angulartics-localforage
 ```

-Then add `angulartics.google.analytics` as a dependency for your app:
+Then add `angulartics.localforage` as a dependency for your app:

 ```javascript
 require('angulartics')